freeCodeCamp/freeCodeCamp/curriculum/challenges/chinese/02-javascript-algorithms-and-data-structures/basic-algorithm-scripting/truncate-a-string.md

 );
 ```

-`truncateString("A-tisket a-tasket A green and yellow basket", "A-tisket a-tasket A green and yellow basket".length + 2)`应返回“A-tisket a-tasket A green and yellow basket”。
+`truncateString("A-tisket a-tasket A green and yellow basket", "A-tisket a-tasket A green and yellow basket".length + 2)` 应返回 "A-tisket a-tasket A green and yellow basket"。

 ```js
 assert(